phenixace/labeltxt_cn/README.md

 snownlp;

-fastNLP;  #I made some changes in the origin code of fastNLP, changes will be shown in the directory FASTNLP
+fastNLP;  #I made some changes in the original codes of fastNLP, changes will be shown in the directory--FASTNLP
+          #You can put the file in dir "fastNLP.core" to replace original "tester.py"

 hanlp;